jutsuai/jutsu-docs/private-docs/architecture.md

 ## Overview

-The Jutsu architecture is designed to provide a comprehensive and dynamic platform for creating, managing, and interacting with AI agents and their associated contexts.
+The Jutsu architecture is designed to provide a comprehensive and dynamic platform for creating, managing, and interacting with AI agents.

 ## Components